podio/conssert/README.md

         users.one(['users', ('name', 'Bob'), 'mails']).is_ordered(['bob@gmail.com', 'pythonlover@yahoo.com'])
 ```

-The only selectors used so far is `one` and the context manager itself, which happens to be a callable.
+The only selectors used so far are `one` and the context manager itself, which happens to be a callable.
 We have used the
 context manager callable at the beginning to verify the length of the object value.

 The difference between `one` and the context manager callable is that the former iterates over the sequence of elements